-10.0 Illness and healthcare appointments
+9.0 Illness and healthcare appointments

-10.1 Parents will be expected to make medical or dental appointments outside of school hours wherever possible.
+9.1 Parents will be expected to make medical or dental appointments outside of school hours wherever possible.
 Where this is not possible, parents will be expected to obtain approval for their child's absence to attend such appointments as far in advance as is practicable.
 Parents will be responsible for ensuring their child misses only the amount of time necessary to attend the appointment.

-II.0 Performances and activities, including paid work
+10.0 Performances and activities, including paid work

-11.1 The school will ensure that all pupils engaging in performances or activities, whether they receive payment or not, which require them to be absent from school, understand that they will be required to obtain a licence from the LA which allows the child to perform.

-- Applications for this type of work will need to be made via the usual absence request form available from the school office. - 11.2 Additional arrangements will be made by the school for pupils engaging in performances or activities that require them to be absent from school to ensure they do not fall behind in their education this may involve private teaching.
-These arrangements will be approved by the LA who will ensure that they are suitable for the pupil. - 11.3 The pupil will receive education that, when taken together over the term of the licence, amounts to a minimum of three hours per day that the pupil would be required to attend a school maintained by the LA issuing the licence.
-This requirement will be met by ensuring a pupil receives an education: - For not less than six hours a week; and - During each complete period of four weeks (or if there is a period of less than four weeks, then during that period), for periods of time not less than three hours a day; and - On days where the pupil would be required to attend school if they were attending a school maintained by the LA; and - For not more than five hours on any such day. - 11.4 Where a licence has been granted by the LA and it specifies dates of absence, no further authorisation will be needed from the school.
-Where an application does not specify dates, and it has been approved by the LA, it is at the discretion of the headteacher to authorise the leave of absence for each day.
-The headteacher will not authorise any absences which would mean that a pupil's attendance would fall below 96 percent.
-Where a licence has not been obtained, the headteacher will not authorise any absence for a performance or activity. - 11.5 Headteacher's permission must be requested for any such absence.
+- 10.1 The school will ensure that all pupils engaging in performances or activities, whether they receive payment or not, which require them to be absent from school, understand that they will be required to obtain a licence from the LA which allows the child to perform.
+Applications for this type of work will need to be made via the usual absence request form available from the school office. - 10.2 Additional arrangements will be made by the school for pupils engaging in performances or activities that require them to be absent from school to ensure they do not fall behind in their education this may involve private teaching.
+These arrangements will be approved by the LA who will ensure that they are suitable for the pupil. - 10.3 Headteacher's permission must be requested for any such absence.
 Where there are concerns that the absence may cause education to suffer, school will liaise with the Local Authority

-12.0 Religious observance
+11.0 Religious observance

-- 12.1 Parents will be expected to request absence for religious observance at least two weeks in advance. - 12.2 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
-The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion. - 12.3 The school may seek advice from the religious body in question where there is doubt over the request.
+- 11.1 Parents will be expected to request absence for religious observance at least two weeks in advance. - 11.2 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
+The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion. - 11.3 The school may seek advice from the religious body in question where there is doubt over the request.

-13.0 Code T Parent travelling for occupational purposes
+12.0 Code T Parent travelling for occupational purposes

-13.1 Where a pupil's parent belongs to a community covered by this code and is travelling for occupational purposes, the parent will be expected to request a leave of absence for their child at least two weeks in advance.
+12.1 Where a pupil's parent belongs to a community covered by this code and is travelling for occupational purposes, the parent will be expected to request a leave of absence for their child at least two weeks in advance.
 Absences will not be granted for pupils from these communities under this code for reasons other than travel for occupational purposes.

-14.0 SEND- and health-related absences
+13.0 SEND - and health-related absences